-If we are fortunate enough to welcome another child into our family, they would grow up surrounded by affection, laughter, cousins, bedtime snuggles, muddy boots, birthday traditions, family dinners, and people who adore them.
-Most importantly, they would always know their story began with love.
+If we are fortunate enough to welcome another child into our family, they will grow up surrounded by love, stability, encouragement, and a community of people cheering them on every step of the way.
+Most importantly, they will always know their story began with love.

 With warmth and gratitude,